M-Derbyshire/scaff/README.md

 SCAFF creates files/directories in your current working directory, based on the "command" you have called.

 When you call a "command", SCAFF will start to move up the directory tree (starting from your current working directory, and ending at the root of the current drive), looking for *scaff.json* files.
-When it finds one of these files in a directory, it will open it and check to see if it contains the requested command.
-If it doesn't, the process will continue until the command is found.
+When it finds one of these files in a directory, it will open it and check to see if it contains the requested command (If multiple commands are found with the same name, the first one in the array is used.).
+If it doesn't find the requested command in the file, the process will continue until the command is found further up the directory tree.

 So, if you were working on a project with a group of people, the root of your repository could contain a *scaff.json* file (and a templates directory) with commands specific to that project.
 Then, further up the directory tree, you may have another *scaff.json* file (say, in your user directory), that contains your personal commands.